-We originally thought of the idea and subsequently wrote the initial plan, for whatever reason, left it there for around 6 months – this was before the ‘group buying’ frenzy had really caught on.
-It wasn’t until the daily deal sites were getting more and more traction, that I decided to start developing the idea further, along the side of my normal day job.
-Another 6 months after that, I met the first investor.
+We originally thought of the idea and subsequently wrote the initial plan, for whatever reason, left it there for around six months – this was before the ‘group buying’ frenzy had really caught on.
+It wasn’t until the daily deal sites were getting more and more traction that I decided to start developing the idea further, alongside my normal day job.
+Another six months after that, I met the first investor.
 I was an enthusiastic early adopter of the first wave of flash sale sites and group buying sites and all the rest.
 However, like many, I got fed up with being spammed and pushed to buy products I didn’t want.
 70% off is a great discount, but it’s just noise unless it’s on something you want.
 It made me determined to build a service that did the opposite: create a better, private offer on the product you want, when you’re ready to buy.

 You raised a significant amount of money for flubit.
-What would you advice founders who have never raised any capital before?
+What would you advise founders who have never raised any capital before?
 Are there any fundraising hacks?

 Flubit is now the No 1 UK independent marketplace.
 Can you tell us a little bit about your secrets of success?

 I wish there was a secret.
-Maybe the secret to learn is that there are no quick wins or shortcuts to success.
-Having a good business idea is one thing but unless you know how to execute it, it’s worth nothing.
+Maybe the secret to learning is that there are no quick wins or shortcuts to success.
+Having a good business idea is one thing, but unless you know how to execute it, it’s worth nothing.
 Straight from the start, we’ve surrounded ourselves with a hardworking team we could trust and rely upon.
 Doing everything yourself is impossible, so this is absolutely crucial.
-Idea-wise. trying to compete with a retail giant such as Amazon is next to impossible.
+Idea-wise.
+Trying to compete with a retail giant such as Amazon is next to impossible.
 Simple fact!
-Therefore, in order to become successful within this field, we came up with a very disruptive business idea where rather than doing the same we’re turning the e-commerce model on its head.
-Customers will browse the internet as per usual but once they found what they’re looking for, they’ll copy and paste the URL for that product into Flubit.com and we’ll create a private, exclusive offer for that exact item but around 10% cheaper.
+Therefore, to become successful within this field, we came up with a very disruptive business idea where rather than doing the same we’re turning the e-commerce model on its head.
+Customers will browse the internet as per usual but once they found what they’re looking for, they’ll copy and paste the URL for that product into Flubit.com, and we’ll create a private, exclusive offer for that exact item but around 10% cheaper.